oslabs-beta/phlappjack/README.md

 `npm install`
 `npm run dev`

-Node repository for the application.
+Dev repository for the node version of the application.